simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 ./pod logs
 ```

-Now you can update the contents of the `./build` directory at your development process's discretion.
-In this case since using `nginx`, if you are updating the `nginx.conf` file the nginx process needs to be signalled so it can reload the workers.
+Now you can update the contents of the _./build_ directory at your development process's discretion.
+In this case since using `nginx`, if you are updating the _nginx.conf_ file, the `nginx` process needs to be signalled so it can reload the workers.
 This is easy to do:
 ```sh
 ./pod signal
 ```
-This will signal nginx to reload the configuration.
+This will signal `nginx` to reload the configuration.

-How signals for pods are configured are specified in [https://github.com/simplenetes-io/podc/blob/master/PODSPEC.md](https://github.com/simplenetes-io/podc/blob/master/PODSPEC.md).
+The details on Pod signals and its configurations are specified in the [`podc` repository](https://github.com/simplenetes-io/podc/blob/master/PODSPEC.md).

-Note that since the `nginx` process is running as the user `nginx`, it is important that the files inside `./build` have public read access allowed.
-This is normally the case but if you are running your development inside a Virtual Machine with directories mounted to or from the host OS (also known as shared folders), public permissions sometimes get stripped away.
+Note that since the `nginx` process is running as the user `nginx`, it is important that the files inside _./build_ directory have public read access set.
+This is normally the case, but if you are running your development inside a _Virtual Machine_ with directories mounted to or from the host _OS_ (also known as shared folders), public permissions sometimes get stripped away.

-Remove the pod when done:
+When done, remove the Pod:
 ```sh
 ./pod rm
 ```

-#### Pods in development and production
+### Pods in development and production
-How would we go about moving this Pod from production to release?
+How would we go about moving this Pod from development to production release?

 We will now see a complete pod setup which can work both with development and release processes.